Blood, Terror, and Belonging: Culture at American Borders

 Module code: AM3020

-This course examines 20th and 21st century literature and visual art emerging from and reacting to America’s border regions.
-We will engage with literary and visual representations of American borders, considering issues such as territorial expansion and sovereignty, immigration and labour, community formation and race and ethnicity, and indigenous communities, as well as broader questions of citizenship, nationalism, hemispherism, and terrorism.
+You'll engage with literary and historical representations of American borders, considering issues such as territorial expansion and sovereignty, immigration and labour, community formation and race and ethnicity, and Indigenous communities, as well as broader questions of citizenship, nationalism, hemispherism and terrorism.

-Alongside each primary literary text we will read historical co-texts.
-These co-texts, whether state documents or artistic manifestoes, contextualise the primary material within border studies and North American history more broadly.
+You'll read texts 'originating' from and responding to both the US-Mexico and Canada-US border, as well as visual representations and artistic responses to North American borders.
+Alongside each primary literary text you'll read historical documents.
+These co-texts, whether state documents or artistic manifestos, will contextualise the primary material within border studies and North American history more broadly.

 - 20 hours of seminars